uchaud6/Workout-Generator-Project/README.md

 favicon.ico: This file is needed for the image of a dumbbell to be displayed on the title tab of the webpage as it is a favicon (this favicon was retrieved by a website cited at the bottom of the index.html webpage).

-workout2.jpg: This file is an jpg image that is needed to display the man shown at the top of page for design purposes.
+backgroundIMG.webp: This file is used as a background image for design purposes

 Functionality of Workout Generator Project: